Abbi Pulling: GB3 Championship

-For winning the 2024 season of F1 Academy, Pulling received a fully funded seat in GB3 Championship with Rodin Motorsport for the 2025 season.
-In February of 2025, Pulling was announced as a brand ambassador to Rodin Cars.
+For winning the 2024 season of F1 Academy, Pulling received a fully-funded seat in the GB3 Championship with Rodin Motorsport for the 2025 season.
 In her debut race at Silverstone, Pulling qualified in fourth and finished in fifth.
 She then suffered a crash in Race 3 at Silverstone and raced with a damaged chassis in the following two rounds.
-In Round 6 at Brands Hatch, Pulling won her first podium in Race 3, finishing the reverse grid race in third.
-In the process, she became the first female podium finisher in GB3 Championship.
-She finished the season in 10th position in the drivers championship.
+In Race 18 at Brands Hatch, a reverse-grid race, Pulling took her only podium with third place.
+She finished the season in 10th position in the drivers' championship.

+Pulling returned for the 2026 season with Rodin Motorsport.
+Pulling claimed her first pole position in Race 4 at Spa and successfully converted it to her maiden race win, becoming the first female pole-sitter and winner in GB3 since Jamie Chadwick in 2018, when the series was known as the BRDC British Formula 3 Championship.
+Pulling achieved more podiums by finishing third in Races 16 and 18 at Donington Park.

+Indy NXT

+On 21 September 2026, Pulling will test an Indy NXT car for Andretti Global at Indianapolis.

 Formula E

-In October 2024, Nissan announced that Pulling would take part in the women's test held by Formula E at Jarama ahead of the 2024–25 season.
+In October 2024, Nissan Formula E Team announced that Pulling would take part in the women's test held by Formula E at Jarama ahead of the 2024–25 season.
 She topped the session, lapping three tenths faster than Jamie Chadwick.
-In June 2025, Nissan announced that Pulling has been signed to a multi-year deal as the team's rookie and simulator driver.
+In June 2025, Nissan announced that Pulling had been signed to a multi-year deal as the team's rookie and simulator driver.
 She made her first on-track appearance in her new role at the Berlin rookie test.
 Despite feeling unwell, she completed the morning and afternoon sessions in 17th place.
 Pulling participated in the women's test in Valencia ahead of the 2025–26 season, finishing both the morning and afternoon sessions in second.
+She made another rookie session appearance during the 2026 Miami ePrix, and returned for the Madrid rookie test, where she finished 8th in the morning session and 9th in the afternoon session.

+Personal life

+Pulling's father, Andy, was a motorbike endurance racer.
+Pulling is currently managed by former W Series driver Alice Powell.
+Pulling is a Rodin Cars ambassador.